27–29 May 2024

 The workshops will take place in parallel sessions on the afternoon of the conference Day 2:

-ARC installation and configuration for HPC and cloud
+ARC installation and configuration for HPC and Cloud

 The ARC Compute Element (CE) is a distributed compute front-end on top of a conventional computing resource (e.g. a Linux cluster or a standalone workstation).
 It enables remote batch system job submission, and seamlessly handles data staging of any remote input files.
 ARC-CE’s can work in a grid of compute resources, removing the need for the end-user to specify what resource they want their job to run on.
 Direct submission to a specific HPC resource is also possible.